ttlion/sdtDBN/README.md

 ### Example 3 - Getting an estimated trajectory

-Also following the sdtDBN learned in Example 1, it is now explained in this example how the user can determine an estimated trajectory of all attributes until a certain timestep, given certain observations of subjects.
+Also following the sdtDBN learned in [Example 1][ex1], it is now explained in this example how the user can determine an estimated trajectory of all attributes until a certain timestep, given certain observations of subjects.

 The files used for this example are the following: